An Accidental MentorDec 15, 2021

-I sat in my family home that night, with cousins and aunts and uncles and my own kids, and I watched all the people I love.
+I sat in my family home that night with cousins and aunts and uncles and my own kids and watched all the people I love.
 I thought of the patient I was grieving over.
-I thought of this man, who I helped enjoy another Christmas.
+I thought of my own kids.
+I thought of this man who I just happened to be at the right place at the right time to help enjoy another Christmas.
 I sat there with tears streaming down my face.

-I realized then that God had used this man to be my stand-in mentor.
+I realized then that God has used this man to be my stand-in mentor.
 Maybe you need stand-in too.
 Maybe these words will speak to you.

 What he really said to me was this: